Thiseio: The N.O.A Meteorological Station

-The National Observatory of Athens handles the most antique meteorological station in Greece and one of the oldest in Southern Europe.
-The station is located at the center of Athens, in the Thiseio neighbourhood (Hill of Nymphs).
-The A class Meteorological station has been located at the same position from the 11th of September 1890; while it started its operation in 1858 at a different location in Thiseio.
+The National Observatory of Athens operates the oldest meteorological station in Greece that is still operational, and one of the oldest in Southern Europe.
+The station is located at the Hill of the Nymphs near the center of Athens.
+The A class Meteorological station has been located at the same position since 11 September 1890, while it started its operation in 1858 at a different location in Thiseio.